apache/pulsar/docs/GettingStarted.md

 ```

 The Pulsar service is now ready to use and we can point
-clients to use service URL `http://localhost:8080/`
+clients to use service URL as either `http://localhost:8080/` or `pulsar://localhost:6650`

 A sample namespace, `sample/standalone/ns1`, is already available.